renesas-rz/rz-virtual-uart/readme-en.txt

 Features:
  - Two ports are supported: SCI0(P40_0 & P40_1, 1.8v) + SCIF2(P48_0 & P48_1, 3.3v, inside PMOD1).
 SCI0 signals are not exported originally.
- - SCI0 can support the baudrate up to 1Mbps，8bit or 9bit data format, no parity support.
+ - SCI0 can support the baudrate up to 1Mbps，8bit or 9bit data format, no parity support, 1 stop bit.
- - SCIF2 can support the baudrate up to 10Mbps，8bit data format only, no parity support.
+ - SCIF2 can support the baudrate up to 10Mbps，8bit data format only, no parity support, 1 stop bit.
  - For supported baudrates, please refer to the 'enum vsci_br' definition inside file sh-vsci.h.
 This enum definition is used by kernel virtual
    UART driver and CM33 firmware.
 Linux UART application should not use it.

 Note:
+ - Customer can choose the ports configurations based on their own hardware.
+Linux kernel side needs to be changed only(refer to this sample):
+   - SCI x1 + SCIF x1
+   - SCI x1 + SCI x1
+   - SCIF x1 + SCIF x1
+   - SCI x1
+   - SCIF x1
+   (SCI = SCI0 ~ SCI1, SCIF = SCIF0 ~ SCIF4)
+ - RZ/G2LC|UL MPUs based CIP Linux kernel can also refer to this sample to implement virtual UART soltion.
  - This solution has NO relation to the OpenAMP solution.
 Customer can reduce the default 128MB reserved DDR memory to 2MB, refer to wiki: https://renesas.info/wiki/RZ-G/RZ-G2_BSP_MemoryMap, section 'Reduce reserved area for RZ/G2L SMARC board'.
  - Due to the lack of support of 9bit UART data format in Linux kernel and GLibC, if customer wants to support 9bit data on SCI0 port please pass